nishantdharav09/LandslideAI/README.md

 ## ⚠️ Disclaimer

-This project is made for **educational and student project purposes**.
+This project is made for educational and student project purposes.

 The prediction results should not be treated as an official government or emergency warning.